 On the other hand, not everyone revered the hack: Morris was also the first person to be tried, convicted, and sentenced under the now infamous Computer Fraud and Abuse Act of 1986, 18 U.S.C.
 Section 1030(a)(5)(A)—receiving three years of probation, 400 hours of community service, a fine of $10,050, and the costs of his supervision.
 And DARPA—that crazy government agency that takes credit for inventing the galactic network in the first place—responded to the event by creating one of the first institutions for monitoring computer and network vulnerabilities: the Computer Emergency Response Team (CERT).
 All told, the Morris Worm was an event of remarkable significance for hacking and computer security alike—both for what makes hackers revered, and what makes hackers feared.

-Of course, there is also the very curious fact that when Robert Morris released the worm, the director of the National Security Agency of the United States was none other than Robert Morris Sr.
+Of course, there is also the very curious fact that when Robert Morris released the worm, the chief scientist of the National Security Agency of the United States was none other than Robert Morris Sr.

 (Breathing).
 “I… am your father…”